 Freshfields in Africa

-We have advised on complex projects and disputes in all of Africa’s 54 countries.
+We have advised on complex transactions, projects and disputes in all of Africa’s 54 countries.
 Combining detailed knowledge of the continent’s laws and regulations with a deep understanding of its myriad cultures, we are an obvious choice for complex African matters.

 Our clients, which include governments, state-owned enterprises, investment firms, multinational corporations and financial institutions, know there is no ‘one-size-fits-all’ approach to working across the continent.
 And so they rely on us to find bespoke and innovative solutions to their most critical needs in Africa.